KaneMcGrath/PTBot/README.md

 To get started host a room on a multiplayer server or in offline mode.
 Then press the quick menu hotkey (Default is "L") to bring up the quick menu where you will have accsess to all of the settings of this mod.

-## Settings
+## PTBot Settings

-press the quick menu hotkey (Default is "L") to bring up the quick menu.

-On the first page you will find
+On the first page you will find the most important settings for configuring PTBot

 ### Spawn PTBot